normandy14/registrationForm/README.md

 Follow pipenv section instructions above

+## Explanation of Code

+### Front-end Validation

+* Front end validation used with a combination of pattern and/or required in HTML

+### Back-end Validation

+* Back end validation used using flask-wtf library

 ## License

 This project is licensed under the GNU General Public License v3.0 [License](License.md) - see the LICENSE.md file for details